 However, some locals found out about the safehouse and burned it down with its inhabitants still sealed inside, unable to escape through the passageway.

-Now, the Donaldina Cameron house is one of the most active haunted spots in San Francisco and has quite a reputation for scaring the living daylight out of its visitors.
+Now, the Donaldina Cameron house is one of the most active haunted spots in San Francisco.
+It has quite a reputation for scaring the living daylight out of its visitors.

-The basement doors remain sealed to this day, but you can often see the ghosts of the dead immigrants wandering the premises, as well as hear the muffled sounds of their screams!
+The basement doors remain sealed to this day.
+Nevertheless, you can often see the ghosts of the dead immigrants wandering the premises, as well as hear the muffled sounds of their screams!

 Location: The Donaldina Cameron House, 920 Sacramento St, San Francisco, CA 94108